-Alexander The Great 292 as Part of Andy Warhol’s Larger Body of Work
+Alexander the Great 292 by Andy Warhol as Part of His Larger Body of Work